carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

  ~~~
 {: .language-bash}

-Let us visualize the structure of the results
+Let's visualize the structure of the results
 ~~~
 $ tree agalactiae_*
 ~~~